The Drastic No Plastic challenge: conclusions

 Butter: if I ate dairy, I could buy real butter in greaseproof paper and keep it in a good old-fashioned dish at home.
 Unfortunately, vegan spreads come in a plastic container.
 I tried spreading coconut oil (comes in a glass jar) on my morning toast, but being rock solid (it is winter after all), it just didn’t work to my satisfaction.
 Anna 0, plastic 1.

 Toilet and kitchen roll: ecoleaf use biodegradable packaging made from potato starch.
-This is a more expensive brand but it’s worth it – our money has power, and by spending it on what I believe in, I am doing my bit.
+This is a more expensive brand but it’s worth it – our money has power, and by spending it on what I believe in, I am increasing demand.
 Perhaps if those brands become more mainstream, they will also become cheaper.

 Hummous: this is a staple of my vegan diet, so to avoid the disposable plastic pots it comes in, I have started to make my own: one can of drained chick peas, several splashes of lemon juice, large pinch of salt, squeeze of garlic paste, a tablespoon of tahini, and lots of olive oil.
 Cheaper, really easy, and just as delicious.